-If you are looking to check your Nissan Leaf battery degradation status, or rather the health of your Nissan Leaf battery, this article has got you covered.
+If you are looking to check your Nissan Leaf battery degradation status or battery health, this article has got you covered.

-Examining the health of your battery will help you decide whether you need it replaced, taking advantage of the 8-year battery warranty, or not.
+Examining the health of your battery will help you decide whether or not it needs replacement, while still taking advantage of the 8-year battery warranty.

 Nissan Leaf has two types of batteries:

 – 12V battery.

 This is for powering the vehicle’s electric system, such as the headlights, the radio, etc.

 This is the battery that moves the car from point A to point B.